 Buckpasser added the Hopeful Stakes and Arlington-Washington Futurity to his win total and then lost the Aqueduct Futurity to the very good filly Priceless Gem.
 He would avenge this defeat in the Champagne Stakes.
 Buckpasser was named the Champion two year old, ahead of Graustark and Kauai King.

 The 1966 season began with a couple of big changes for the promising colt.
-His trainer Bill Winfrey, a Hall of Fame member, would retire handing Buckpasser over to another future Hall of Fame inductee Eddie Neloy.
-Winfrey would later say “Buckpasser was a great horse as he overcame all of my mistakes”.
-Also Braulio Baeza would decide to be the partner of Graustark for the upcoming classic races, so none other than Bill Shoemaker was brought in to ride Buckpasser.
+His trainer Bill Winfrey, a Hall of Fame member, would retire, thus handing Buckpasser over to another future Hall of Fame inductee Eddie Neloy.
+Winfrey later said “Buckpasser was a great horse as he overcame all of my mistakes”.
+Also Braulio Baeza decided to be the partner of Graustark for the upcoming classic races, so none other than Bill Shoemaker was brought in to ride Buckpasser.

 The first race for Buckpasser and his new team was not a winning one, finishing second to Impressive his stable mate.
 The next race though, a convincing victory in the Everglades Stakes, established Buckpasser as the early favourite for the Kentucky Derby.
 The Flamingo Stakes was next and as his reputation was growing, the Hialeah track officials had decided to declare the race as a non-wagering event.
 This caused a severe backlash in the public’s eye.
 Since the race was run without betting, the press dubbed the race “The Chicken Flamingo”.
 Buckpasser was to take the lead early, become bored with proceedings and then recapture the race just in time with a breathtaking move to defeat Abe’s Hope at the wire.